 A Harvard Study of Adult Development tracked the lives of 724 men over a period of 75 years—from 1938 to the present.
 60 among those men are alive today and almost all of them in their 90s.
 It is one of the longest study of its kind with Robert being its 4th director.

 The 724 men were divided into two groups.
 The first group had 268 male sophomores who finished college during the second world war.
 Most of them went on to serve in the war.
-The second group had 456 boys from the poorest and disadvantaged neighbourhoods of Boston in 1930s.
+The second group had 456 boys from the poorest and disadvantaged neighborhoods of Boston in 1930s.

 The research team studied their work lives, their home lives, tracked their personal relationships, conversations with wives, and health including their medical records.

 Contrary to our popular beliefs that riches and fame bring good health and life, it turned out that it is good relationships which make our life happy and healthy.

 And it can’t be said in words better than that of Robert’s own:

 “Well, the lessons aren’t about wealth or fame or working harder and harder.
 The clearest message that we get from this 75-year study is this: Good relationships keep us happier and healthier.
 Period.”